TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.10-baseline-profiling/_index.md

 weight: 100
 ---

 How do you profile your environment in order to set a threshold?
-How do you determine what’s acceptable?
-What’s the actual value in the last few months?
+How do you determine what's acceptable?
+What's the actual value in the last few months?

 All the above can be answered via profiling your environment.

-Let’s say you have 5000 VM across 10 clusters.
+Let's say you have 5000 VM across 10 clusters.
 All these clusters provide the same class of service.
 You want to prove if 5% CPU Ready for VM is a good threshold, or you want to know the actual CPU Ready experienced by these VMs in the last 3 months.

 You want to profile at least the last 3 months of data, so that any peak within that period is not excluded.
 Since vRealize Operations stores this counter every 5 minutes, you will have 288 datapoints in a day and 26,298 datapoints in 3 months.